Degri95/Final_Project/README.md

 ![actual_vs_predicted](/images/actual_vs_predicted.png)

-The model predicts the percentage of population rate with cancer with a relatively low mean square error value, and an accuracy score above 90%.
+The model predicts the percentage of population with cancer with a relatively low mean square error value, and an accuracy score above 90%.

 ## Databases